 “Mmmmm.
 You smell like you.
 I like this.”
 After parenting for almost twenty years, a contented sigh and these words in the midst of an embrace never get old.
 I’m a wearer of perfume, and I have several favorites.
-But for Abby, one particular fragrance stands out.
-It’s her favorite on me.
-When she smells it, she thinks of Mom.
-Or as she writes it, Momma.
+But for my girls, one particular fragrance stands out.
+It’s their favorite on me.
+When they smell it, they think of Mom.
+Or as Abby writes it, Momma.

 Years ago, when my kids were very young and I would go out of town, I followed someone’s suggestion to spray a little of my perfume on my kids’ pillows.
 That way, when they went to bed, they would think of me and remember that I loved them and would be back soon.

 After all these years, it’s sweet to me that “my fragrance” is still important to them.

 Fragrance holds strong significance in the Bible.
 In the Old Testament, God required burnt offerings to atone (or make amends) for the sins of the people.
 These were animal sacrifices that were burned on the altar in the Temple.
 They produced “a pleasing aroma, a special gift presented to the LORD” (Exodus 29:41).

 This aroma signified that sin was removed and relationship with God was restored.
 Each time “a pleasing aroma” is mentioned in the Old Testament, it’s in conjunction with the fact that it is a “special gift to the LORD.”

 God loves us and wants to enjoy a pure relationship with us.
 So anytime a person presented this special gift to the LORD, it was an act of love on the giver’s part, and God was pleased.
 It’s the same when someone we care about wants to repair a relationship with us and confesses their part in a wrong and asks for forgiveness.
 We delight in that.

 The Fragrance of Love